• Skip to primary navigation

 To make the shrimp

 • Roast and peel the peppers.
-(Here's How to Roast and Peel Peppers.)
-Then cut the stem end off of each one and carefully, use a small paring knife or your fingers, to make a slit in each of the peppers to open them.
-Gently remove all of the seeds.
+Here's How to Roast and Peel Peppers.
+Then cut the stem end off of each one and use a small paring knife or your fingers to make a slit in each of the peppers to open them.
+Remove all of the seeds.

-• Place your peeled, deveined shrimp in a large, heavy-duty zip-lock bag and pour the pepper marinade over them, making sure they are all well coated.
-Double the bag, or put the bag in a bowl and place the marinating shrimp in the refrigerator for at least 3 hours and ideally overnight.
+• Marinate.
+Place your peeled, deveined shrimp in a large, heavy-duty zip-lock bag and pour the pepper marinade over them, making sure they are all well coated.
+Double the bag, or put the bag in a bowl and place the marinating shrimp in the refrigerator for 30 minutes.

 To make the rice